ssh-ak74/esp-32-radar/breadboard_830_pin_datasheet.md

 | E41 | Blue (-) rail | GND |

 ### Resistors

 | Value | From | To |
 |---|---|---|
 | 1 kΩ | B32 | B35 |
 | 1 kΩ | C35 | C38 |
 | 4.7 kΩ | D38 | D41 |

-> **Note:** The HC-SR04 ECHO signal is connected to GPIO26 through a resistor voltage divider to reduce the 5V signal to a safer level for the ESP32.
+> **Note:** The HC-SR04 ECHO signal is routed to GPIO26 through the resistor network shown above.
+The network reduces the ECHO voltage before it reaches the ESP32.
+Verify the resistor configuration and resulting GPIO voltage before reproducing the circuit.